neos/neos-development-collection/TYPO3.Neos/Documentation/IntegratorGuide/InsideTypoScript.rst

 	someImage.width = '100px'
 	# now, we have overridden the height of "someImage" to be 100px.

-.. admonition:: Prototype- vs class-based languages
+.. admonition:: Prototype- vs. class-based languages

 	There are generally two major "flavours" of object-oriented languages.
-Most languages (such as PHP, Ruby, Perl, Java, C++) are *class-based*, meaning that they explicitely distinguish between the place where behavior for a given object is defined (the "class") and the runtime representation which contains the data (the "instance").
+Most languages (such as PHP, Ruby, Perl, Java, C++) are *class-based*, meaning that they explicitly distinguish between the place where behavior for a given object is defined (the "class") and the runtime representation which contains the data (the "instance").